hyperledger-labs/private-data-objects/PREREQUISITES.md

 export PDO_ENCLAVE_PEM=`pwd`/private_rsa_key.pem
 ```

+- `PDO_LEDGER_KEY`
+Needed for running PDO with Sawtooth in Hardware-mode.
+Needs to be set to the hexadecimal key used to register with IAS.
+This key will be used to update the Sawtooth ledger configuration with appropriate MR_ENCLAVE and BASENAME.

 # <a name="packages"></a>Required Packages
 On a minimal Ubuntu system, the following packages are required.
 Other
 distributions will require similar packages.